On Efficient Approximate Queries over Machine Learning Models: Introduction

-We conduct experiments on five real-world datasets and compare our algorithms to \supg, a baseline adapted from the literature~\cite{DBLP:journals/pvldb/KangGBHZ20}.
-Our experiments demonstrate that our algorithms find high quality answers with statistical guarantees even when \supg fails.
-More specifically, we analyze \pqa and verify the optimality of its CR and success probability guarantee under the {\sc Proxy Quality} assumption.
-We analyze \csa to demonstrate its minimal oracle usage and success probability guarantee under the {\sc Core Set Closure} assumption.
-We compare \pqe, \cse, and \supg in terms of success probability and CR, under various oracle settings.
+\dujian{We conduct experiments on five real-world datasets and compare our algorithms to four baselines from recent work: (1) \supg~\cite{DBLP:journals/pvldb/KangGBHZ20}, (2) \bltopk~\cite{10.1145/3448016.3452786}, a probabilistic Top-K approach that uses oracle score distribution to deliver approximate Top-K answers, (3) \sampletest, a sample-based baseline adapted from the literature~\cite{DBLP:conf/sigmod/LuCKC18}, and (4) \scantest, a simple baseline that returns answers by applying oracle on all objects, which is also compared with in ~\cite{10.1145/3448016.3452786}. } Our experiments demonstrate that our algorithms find high quality answers with statistical guarantees \dujian{even when baselines fail}.
+More specifically, we analyze \pqa and verify the optimality of its CR and success probability guarantee under the {\sc Proxy Quality} assumption. \dujian{We compare \pqa with \bltopk on a synthetic dataset and demonstrate that \pqa returns high quality answers with zero oracle call while \bltopk incurs a huge oracle cost.} We analyze \csa to demonstrate its minimal oracle usage and success probability guarantee under the {\sc Core Set Closure} assumption.
+We compare \pqe, \cse, and \dujian{baselines} in terms of success probability and CR, under various oracle settings.
 We find that for RT queries, \cse has the best oracle efficiency and for PT queries, \pqe is the most oracle efficient approach.
-Finally, we study scalability and find that \cse is the most efficient approach outperforming \supg by up to $87.5\%$.
+Finally, we study scalability and find that \cse is the most efficient approach outperforming \dujian{the strongest baseline} by up to $87.5\%$.

 In sum, we make the following contributions. \squishlist \item We propose the problem of answering PT and RT queries with minimal oracle usage and maximal CR while meeting precision or recall targets with high probability (\S~\ref{sec:problems}). \item We propose two assumptions ({\sc Proxy Quality} and {\sc Core Set Closure}), around which we develop four algorithms (\pqa, \pqe, \csa, and \cse) to solve the problem efficiently (\S~\ref{sec:algos}). \item We run extensive experiments on five real-world datasets (\S~\ref{sec:experiment}) and show that: (i) our approaches yield valid answers with high probability; (ii) our approaches significantly outperform the state of the art w.r.t.
 CR and cost. \eat{We conduct extensive experiments on five real-world datasets to examine our solutions in terms of success probability, CR, and time efficiency. \begin{itemize} \item[a)] For success probability, all our approaches deliver valid answers with a high probability, while \supg can fail the target by a margin of $10\%$. \item[b)] For CR, \cse outperforms \supg up to $33\%$ for RT queries and \pqe outperforms \supg up to $12\%$ for PT queries. \item[c)] For time efficiency, \cse saves up to $87.5\%$ overall time in comparison to \supg for RT queries, and \pqe saves up to $38.66\%$ in comparison to \supg for PT queries. \end{itemize} }